atek-cloud/network/README.md

 - `createKeypair()` Create a keypair to identify Atek nodes.
 If you plan to reuse the keypair, you should store it somewhere safe.
 - `new Node(keypair)` Create a new Atek node.
 - `node.listen()` Start listening for incoming connections.
-- `node.setProtocolHandler(protocol, handler)` Add an incoming-requests handler for the given protocol.
+- `node.setProtocolHandler(handler)` Add an incoming-requests handler.
 - `node.connect(remotePublicKey) => socket` Create a connection the node identified by the given public key.
-- `socket.select(protocols)` Open a new stream on the socket with one of the protocols provided.
-If that protocol isn't supported by the remote, will throw.
 - `http.createProxy(node, port)` Create an HTTP 1.1 handler on the given node and route its traffic to `localhost:${port}`.
 - `http.createAgent(node)` Create an agent for initiating HTTP connections over the Atek network.